Frequently-Asked Questions (FAQs)

 When should I apply to the Academy?

 Students typically apply during their sophomore year in high school.
-Apply by our early admission deadline of January 6 to get priority registration for Orientation!
 The regular admission deadline is April 17.

 What happens if I complete my application after the early and regular deadlines?